 The error explains that the maximum value of the ID sequence has been reached, but when you look in your varnish_stat

-table you will see that there are not as many rows in there.
+table you’ll see that there aren’t as many rows in there.
 This has to do with the way PostgreSQL is handling the INSERT ...
 ON CONFLICT ...

 .
 PostgreSQL will increment the ID sequence even when the ON CONFLICT

 part is reached.
-Without actually inserting data the ID is still incremented to prevent concurrency issues.
-When processing the Varnish statistics we run many of these queries and eventually the Varnish Controller is running out of IDs.
-We are working on a proper fix for our next release, but to keep your system collecting statistics we have written a query that can be run straight into your database to reset the ID sequence.
+Without actually inserting data, the ID is still incremented to prevent concurrency issues.
+When processing the Varnish statistics many of these queries and, eventually, Varnish Controller run out of IDs.
+To keep your system collecting statistics, we’ve written a query that can be run straight into your database to reset the ID sequence.

-By running the following query we are resetting all the IDs of the varnish_stat
+By running the following query, you can reset the IDs in the varnish_stat

-table and instructing the varnish_stat ID sequence to start counting from the real row count again.
-This SQL script can be ran multiple times without any problems.
+ID sequence to start counting from the real row count again.
+This SQL script can be run multiple times without any problems:

 BEGIN;